1. Resource Library

 Average collection period is the number of days between when a sale was made—or a service was delivered—and when you received payment for those goods or services.
 This metric determines short-term liquidity, which is how able your business is to pay its liabilities.

 Average collection period is often used interchangeably with days sales outstanding (DSO).
-When interpreting the calculation, the general rule of thumb is:
+When interpreting the calculation of average collection period, the general rule of thumb is:

 • Low average collection period: your collections process is efficient, and you’re being paid within a reasonable amount of time after invoicing your customers